Valerie Plame: Personal life

 After graduating from Penn State in 1985, Plame married Todd Sesler; the marriage ended in divorce in 1989.
 In 1997, while working for the Central Intelligence Agency (CIA), Plame met former Ambassador Joseph C. Wilson.
 They were married on April 3, 1998.
 At the time they met, Wilson related in his memoir, he was separated from his second wife Jacqueline.
 They divorced after 12 years of marriage so that he could marry Plame.
+They had two children, twins Trevor Rolph and Samantha Finnell Diana, born in 2000.
 Wilson and Plame divorced in 2017.
 Wilson died in 2019.
 Plame married Dr. Joseph Shepard, President of Western New Mexico University, in 2020.

-Prior to the disclosure of her CIA job, the family lived in The Palisades, Washington, D.C.
+Prior to the disclosure of her CIA job, the family lived in the Palisades, Washington, D.C.
 After she resigned from the CIA following the disclosure of her CIA position, in January 2006, the family moved to Santa Fe, New Mexico, where Plame served as a consultant to the Santa Fe Institute until 2016.
 In a 2011 interview, Plame said she and Wilson had received threats while living in the D.C. metro area, and that the New Mexico location was calm.

 Plame was involved in the 2016 presidential campaign of Democratic candidate Hillary Clinton.